YuchenZhu2335/Website-Development-Yale/README.md

 # Website-Development-Yale
-We are going to create a incredible project!
+We are going to create an incredible project!